 Chiral Liquid Crystals

-Though not strictly polymeric (but see Refs. [,,]), a great deal of work has been done in the area of chiral liquid crystal DFB lasers,,,, wherein the multiple interference feedback structure is achieved through the spontaneous assembly of chiral nematic or chiral smectic periodic (helical) structure.
+Though not strictly all-polymer (but see refs. [,,]), a great deal of work has been done in the area of chiral liquid crystal DFB lasers,,,, wherein the multiple interference feedback structure is achieved through the spontaneous assembly of chiral nematic or chiral smectic periodic (helical) structure.
 Intermediate phases between smectic and nematic, called blue phases, are also found to form periodic structures with reflection bands.
-For a review of the tuning response of cholesteric liquid crystals, see Ref. [].
+For a review of the tuning response of cholesteric liquid crystals, see ref. [].

 The rest of this review is organized as follows.
 It is useful to relate the phenomena we describe below through a simple theoretical framework, so we first provide a brief tutorial on theoretical considerations in multilayer DBR and DFB laser microresonators along with issues related to the gain media used in these systems.
 We then describe forced assembly techniques used in fabricating multilayer polymer DFB lasers using melt-processed co-extrusion.
 We serially review work that exploits the versatility of these systems, focusing particularly on novel techniques for post-process tuning of multilayer polymer DFB lasers.
 Finally, we speculate on the prospects and promise of this type of laser for diverse applications.